Role required: User, Vulnerability Manager or Group Manager

 - Status: Indicates security-relevant status regarding the dependency version, where the following values are possible:

-- Reachable: A vulnerable element of the dependency is effectively called by your application, thus generating a higher risk of the vulnerability being exploited in the context of your application.
+- Reachable: A vulnerable element of the dependency is effectively called by your application, thus generating the risk of the vulnerability being exploited in the context of your application.

 - Vulnerable: Advisories have been issued for that dependency version.